thomasonzhou/dino-run-nds/README.md

 ## Graphics and Sprites
 - The background is initialized with tile mode using the main engine since it consists of solid colours
-    - 2 layers: permanent background, moving spikes
+    - 2 layers: permanent background, moving collidables (update movement with a regular frequency and delete when out of frame)
 - The dino sprite is used as the main character, taking up another VRAM bank
-- The sub engine is used on the bottom screen to evolve the dino when enough items have been collected
+- The sub engine is used on the bottom screen fill in the blank space with the same color for consistency

 - In debug mode (using the DEBUG_ON define flag in main), the bottom screen is used to view the state of the sprite